breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <img align="center" width="75%" src="../images/microsoft_github_aquisition.png"/></a>
 </center>

 But to heck with everything I've said!
 If I had just one idea to share with these ML people, it would be types.
 Beat that drum as loud as I could.
 Types are the best tool we know for synthetic reasoning.
-If you want to build provably correct systems that scale on real world applications, types are the answer.
+If you want to build provably correct systems that scale on real-world applications, types are the answer.
 Not everyone is convinced yet, but mark my words, [types](https://github.com/tensorflow/tensorflow/issues/12345) are [coming](https://docs.python.org/3.9/whatsnew/3.9.html#pep-585-builtin-generic-types).
 Whoever figures out how to connect types and learning will be the next Barbara Liskov or Frances Allen.

 This year, I predicted the pandemic weeks before the lockdown, exited the market, and turned down a job at Google.
 Some people called me crazy.
 Now I'm going all-in on some new ideas (none of which are mine).
 I'm making some big bets and some will be wrong, but I see the very same spark of genius in them.
 Hang on to your hats, because if I'm right, these ideas are going to shake the foundations of modern computing.